 As I stated earlier, spend your money on services and products that you value, but when you have a choice of services, consider supporting the business that provides those services and products in a way that’s in line with what you value.
 For example, if you value a thriving local community, buy those things locally.

 Unless you have a strong and secure pension, don’t retire for a few years.
-Retirement investments are going to be a bumpy ride for a while, so if you’re relying on a 401(k) to retire, I would wait for a few years to retire so that these current economic issues can work themselves out, which will give you a much clearer picture as to the sustainability of your retirement plans.
+Retirement investments are going to be a bumpy ride for a while, so if you’re relying on a 401(k) or an IRA to retire, I would wait for a few years to retire so that these current economic issues can work themselves out, which will give you a much clearer picture as to the sustainability of your retirement plans.

 Be patient with your investments.
 During an economic downturn, it’s natural to feel frustrated with your investments, particularly when they’re worth substantially less than they were a few months ago.
 The truth is that it takes time for the economy to recover, and that time will be reflected in your investments.
 Things will get better, both for the local economy and for your investments, but they won’t get better today or tomorrow.